 How Do I Become a Christian Counselor?

 Christian counselors use their faith principles to help people address their problems through psychological guidance.
+As a mental health counselor, these professionals diagnose and treat mental illnesses as well as teach coping mechanisms to help individuals adapt to major life changes.
+Much of this is done though structured interviews and conversations.
+In some cases, counselors may not be able to treat a client, and they then refer a client to a clinician who is better suited for the job.
 The following chart gives an overview of what you may expect out of your career as a Christian counselor.

 |Education Field of Study||Psychology, Christian counseling|

 |Training Required||Training and experience hours for certification, Christian background and best practices|

 |Licensure Required||State counseling certification, National board certification, Christian-specific certification|

 |Projected Job Outlook (2018-2028)||22% (for all substance abuse, behavioral disorder, and mental health counselors)*|

 |Median Salary (2018)||$44,630 (for all substance abuse, behavioral disorder, and mental health counselors)*|